peterarusanoff/Parking/NextSteps.md

 # Next Steps HLD for an Enterprise-Grade Solution

-## DEV EX and low hanging fruit
+## DEV EX and imeadiate additions

     - airbnb eslint
     - prettier
     - husky
     - Logging: DD, Sentry, (logging platform): Focus on traceability and linking context together
     - Read only MCP for backend API, Admin and Agents can interact with data by typing questions?
-    - more structured rules around cursor
+    - adding to cursor documentation

 ## Current Summary

 This application has Stripe, multi-tenant architecture, and basic occupancy tracking.
-This document outlines the path forward to transform this application into an enterprise-grade solution by mapping current operational lifecycles, identifying necessary enhancements, and establishing a architecture strategy.
+This document outlines the path forward to transform this application into an enterprise-grade solution by mapping current operational lifecycles, identifying necessary enhancements, and establishing an architecture strategy.

 **Key Focus Areas:**